Htts/DefilerWings/readme.txt

 -----Version 1.0.0 en-----
 Translation version 1.0

+WARNING: Manual saves enabled for this release.
+When playing in story mode, keep manual saves in the right column (3 and 4) or they can be overwritten.

+(Specifically, when you sleep in story mode, slot 2 is destroyed and replaced with slot 1 to make room for a new autosave.
+The same happens when you sleep in free play mode with 3 and 4.)

 ----------------DISCLAIMER---------------------
 This game contains multiple scenes of extreme violence and strong sexual content, and thus cannot be recommended to anyone.
 PG-99.
 By clicking “proceed” you confirm that you are an adult and choose to play at your own risk.
 This game is NOT meant to be commercially distributed.
 All graphical, audio, and text elements used in the game are either freely aviable on the internet or created by authors of the game, and used for the sake of parody.